kshutkin/slimlib/injector/README.md

 - `createInject` will not work after minification, but `createInjectAnnotated` is designed to work with minified code.

-3. Is it good for nodejs applications?
+3. Is it good for Node.js applications?

 - Only in some edge cases, please use singletons/factories/something else if possible.